 What We Do

-The Refugee Empowerment Center assists refugees who are transitioning from their own culture to American life.
-We focus on helping refugees live and work productively, further their education, and achieve a better life for themselves and their children.
+The Refugee Empowerment Center resettles refugees who are transitioning from vastly different backgrounds into American life.
+We focus on helping our clients live and work productively, further their education, and achieve a better life for themselves and their children.

-Our goal is to empower refugees to integrate into their new homes and obtain the skills necessary for economic self-sufficiency.
-REC is grateful to the Omaha community for uniting with us in solidarity to support refugees in becoming healthy and successful members of the community we share.
+Our goal is to empower resettled refugees by helping them obtain the skills necessary for economic self-sufficiency, developing support networks, and creating space for joy.
+REC is grateful to the Omaha community for uniting with us in solidarity to support our newest Nebraskans in becoming healthy and successful members of our city.

 Omaha has been welcoming immigrants for decades.
 Omaha is an appealing destination for immigrants and refugees for its Midwestern values, civic-minded people, low cost of living, and vast entry level employment opportunities.